Ray Bolger: Death and legacy

-Bolger was diagnosed with bladder cancer in 1986.
-His health deteriorated and by the end of that year, he left his Beverly Hills home to live at a nursing home in Los Angeles.
+Bolger was diagnosed with bladder cancer in 1985.
+Initially his wife cared for him at their home in Beverly Hills, but his deteriorating health incited him to check into Nazareth House, a Catholic nursing home in Los Angeles, in November 1986.
 He died there on January 15, 1987, five days after his 83rd birthday.
+His funeral took place on January 19 at the Church of the Good Shepherd.
+Among the pallbearers were Bob Hope and James Stewart.
+He was not eulogized, per his wife's wishes.
+His body was interred in the Holy Cross Cemetery in Culver City.

 At the time of his death, Bolger was the last surviving main-credited cast member of The Wizard of Oz.
+He and Jack Haley are both buried in the same cemetery.
 He was the only one of Judy Garland's Oz costars who attended her funeral (Bert Lahr pre-deceased her in 1967), joining Harold Arlen, the composer of "Over the Rainbow", and his wife, Anya Taranda.
 They were reported as among the last remaining guests at the conclusion of the service.

 Whenever asked whether he had received any residuals from telecasts of The Wizard of Oz, Bolger would reply: "No, just immortality.
 I'll settle for that."
 Bolger's Scarecrow is ranked among the "most beloved movie characters of all time" by AMC and the American Film Institute.

-For his contributions to the film industry, Bolger received a motion pictures star on the Hollywood Walk of Fame in 1960.
-It is located at 6788 Hollywood Boulevard.

-In 2019, the first comprehensive biography of Bolger, More Than a Scarecrow by Holly Van Leuven, was published.
+The costume was donated to the Smithsonian Institution a few months after his death in 1987.

+He has two stars on the Hollywood Walk of Fame.
+Both were dedicated on February 8, 1960, for his contributions to the entertainment industry: one for motion pictures, located at 6788 Hollywood Blvd, and the other for television, located at 6834 Hollywood Blvd.
+In 1998, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+In 2016, the City of Boston commissioned a mural in Bolger's honor in the Codman Square section of the Dorchester neighborhood.
+The first comprehensive biography of Bolger, More Than a Scarecrow by Holly Van Leuven, was published in 2019 by the Oxford University Press.